All Episodes

 And do you want economic growth?

-And he said meeting with Chuck and Nancy today about keeping government open and working.
+And he said, meeting with Chuck and Nancy today about keeping government open and working, the problem is they wanted illegal immigrants flooding into our country unchecked.

-They're weak on crime and they want to substantially raise taxes.
+They're weak on crime, and they want to substantially raise taxes.

 I don't see a deal.